Wellesley Aron

-Major Wellesley Aron, MBE (1901–1988), was an English born Jewish businessman, community leader, and soldier who served in WWII as a member of the Jewish Brigade.
+Major Wellesley Aron, MBE (18 June 1901 – 1988), was an English born Jewish businessman, community leader, and soldier who served in World War II as a member of the Jewish Brigade.
 Pre-war he served as a community leader in the East End of London.
 Having been an active Boy Scout during his school years, he saw scouting as the solution to giving the young people a sense of purpose.

 He founded the 36th Stepney Jewish Scout Troop and later founded a new non-Zionist "Jewish cultural youth movement" teaching Jewish history and outdoor craft.
-Post WWII he aided in the founding of Israel, was heavily involved with the founding of Rotary International, before campaigning for peace until his death in 1998.
+Post WWII he aided in the founding of Israel, was heavily involved with the founding of Rotary International, before campaigning for peace until his death in 1988.

 Early years

 Born in London on 18 June 1901, he was the only child of a German Jewish mother but the fifth child of a German Jewish father.
 His half-siblings were all raised in their mother's Christian faith.
 Jewish religious observance was almost non-existent in his mother's home according to Wellesley.

 During World War I the family lived for a time in Germany before moving to Switzerland.
 His half-brother and a cousin died during the war, which he believed led to his father's death shortly after.
 At the end of the war, Wellesley and his mother returned to London.

 In 1919 Wellesley enrolled at Jesus College, Cambridge, where he studied ancient and modern French History.
 However, at his mother's insistence he returned to London and became involved in the business world.

 It was at this time, in 1921, at the suggestion of Basil Henriques, that Wellesley became involved with disadvantaged youth from the East End of London.
 Having been an active Boy Scout during his school years, he saw scouting as the solution to giving the young people a sense of purpose.
 He founded the 36th Stepney Jewish Scout Troop which would become known in London for its scouting prowess.
 This first encounter with underprivileged Jews was to have a profound influence, as he later wrote, "the two years I spent with these responsive young scouts left a real and lasting satisfaction such as I have never experienced".

 Forced to support himself, he took the post of assistant housemaster at Hillel House.

 It was during this period Wellesley had his first personal encounter with antisemitism.
 He spent vacation time with his Christian half-sister in Devon.
 There he met and fell in love with a young woman.
 They wanted to marry but her father refused to allow it because Aron was Jewish.
 Returning to Cambridge he was in total shock over this rejection based simply on the fact that he was a Jew, and spent much time soul searching.